alx2009/K197Control/README.md

 The gemini frame protocol packs and unpacks sequence of bytes in frames.
 A frame is composed of sub-frames and synchronization sequences.
 Each sub-frame is composed by 9 bits: a start bit (set to 1) and 8 data bits encoding a byte of data.
 Any consecutive 0 bits outside a sub-frame are synchronization sequences.
 Both the sub-frame rapresenting the bytes and the bits within a subframe are sent MSB first.

 In principle there are a number of ways to detect a frame boundary:
-- detect an initial synchronization sequence with 9 or more consecutive zeroes (this seems to be the case for the K197 but I have not used thie method in the library).
+- detect an initial synchronization sequence with 9 or more consecutive zeroes (this seems to be the case for the K197 but I have not used this method in the library).
 - rely on a frame timout period.
 Once the communication is idle for more than the frame timeout period, the next bit will start a new frame (this is the method implemented in the library).
 - use frames of known lenght.
 Once all the bytes of a frame have been received we know that the frame reception is complete (this is also supported by the library so that we can process a frame as soon as possible)